ShivamThakur7667/DevTinder/homework.md

 -> Set the expiry of JWT token and cookies to the 7 days -> Create userSchema method to getJWT()
 -> Create userSchema method to comparePassword(passwordInputByUser)

+# Diving into the API's and Express Router

+-> Explore tinder APIs
+-> Create a list of all API you can think of in Dev Tinder -> Group multiple routes under repective routers
+-> Read documentation for express.Router
+-> Create routes folder for managing auth, profile, request routers -> Create authRouter, profileRouter, requestRouter
+-> Import these routers in app.js